Hellenistic Palestine: Seleucid rule

 Seleucid rule began in 198 BCE under Antiochus III.
 He, like the Ptolemies, let the Jews keep their religion and customs and even went so far as to encourage the rebuilding of the temple and city after they welcomed him so warmly into Jerusalem.
 However, Antiochus owed the Romans a great deal of money.
 In order to raise this money, he decided to rob a temple.
 The people at the temple of Bel in Elam were not pleased, so they killed Antiochus and everyone helping him in 187 BCE.
 He was succeeded by his son Seleucus IV Philopater.
 He simply defended the area from Ptolemy V before being murdered by his minister in 175.
 His brother Antiochus IV Epiphanes took his place.
 Before he killed the king, the minister Heliodorus had tried to steal the treasures from the temple in Jerusalem.
 He was informed of this by a rival of the current High Priest Onias III.
 Heliodorus was not allowed into the temple, but it required Onias to go explain to the king why one of his ministers was denied access somewhere.
 In his absence, his rivals put up a new high priest.
 Onias' brother Jason (a Hellenized version of Joshua) took his place.

+Following the transition of to Seleucid rule, the balance of power between Ascalon and Gaza shifted.
+Gaza lost its status as the principal port for trade caravans arriving from the Arabian Peninsula.
+By 169/168 BCE, during the reign of Antiochus IV Epiphanes, Ascalon was one of 19 cities across the empire granted minting rights.
+Historians have proposed several reasons for this policy, including efforts to enlist key cities in the empire's postwar reconstruction or purely financial motives.
+The coins minted in Ascalon constitute a key body of evidence for reconstructing the city's political history during the late Hellenistic period.

+An autonomous coin minted in 168/167 BCE (Note: Year 145 in the Seleucid era) provides the only direct evidence that Ascalon held polis status by that time.
+The coin features a portrait of the Greek goddess Tyche on one side, and the bow of a warship with the inscriptions "of the Ascalonians" and "of the demos" on the other side.
+The exact timing of when cities received polis status remains debated among scholars.
+Some argue that such status was granted as early as the Ptolemaic rule.
+Gideon Fuks suggested that Seleucus IV Philopator conferred polis rights to various cities as part of a decentralization policy intended to strengthen local control over rural hinterlands.
+He further argued that cities such as Ascalon paid substantial sums for these rights, providing much-needed revenue to the Seleucid state in the aftermath of prolonged warfare.